kuzzleio/documentation-old/src/sdk-reference/memory-storage/zcount.md

 ---

-## Callback response
+## Callback Response

-Resolves to an integer containing the number of elements in the provided score range.
+Returns an integer containing the number of elements in the provided score range.